Frequently Asked Questions About Our International Film Festival in Waterville, ME

 How do I use my ticket to get in?

 All tickets purchased in-person or online have a QR code.
-Present the code (either on paper or on your mobile device) to a volunteer to scan your ticket.
+Present the code (either on paper or on your mobile device) at the door to scan your ticket.

 Can I use Youth Arts Access Fund benefits to attend MIFF screenings?